getcarina/getcarina.com/_tutorials/carina-cli.md

    websocketsrock    container1-2G    2        true         active
    railsanne         container1-4G    4        true         active

-### Manage Docker Swarm Clusters with Carina
+### Manage Carina clusters

-1. Create a Swarm Cluster using the `carina create...` command.
+1. Create a Carina cluster using the `carina create...` command.
 For example:

-   $ carina create myswarmcluster --wait --nodes=2 --autoscale
+   $ carina create mycluster --wait --nodes=2 --autoscale

-   myswarmcluster    container1-4G    2    true    active
+   mycluster    container1-4G    2    true    active

    Read more about the parameters below:
    * --wait       wait for swarm cluster completion
    * --nodes=1    number of nodes for the initial cluster
    * --autoscale  Turn autoscale on or off.
-Turning it on means management functions are available for that cluster.
+Turning it on means that Carina automatically adds segments as they are needed.

 2. Once it completes, download the credentials for the cluster:

-   $ carina credentials --path=/tmp/ myswarmcluster
+   $ carina credentials --path=/tmp/ mycluster

    Where --path=PATH indicates the local directory path to write the credentials files.